Finnish mythology: The origins and the structure of the world

 Waterfowl are very common in tales, and also in stone paintings and carvings, indicating their great significance in the beliefs of ancient Finns.

 Tuonela, the land of the dead

-Tuonela was the land of dead.
-It was an underground home or city for all the dead people, not only the good or the bad ones.
+Tuonela was the land of dead: an underground home or city for all dead people, without moral judgement.
 It was a dark and lifeless place, where everybody slept forever.
-Still a brave shaman could travel to Tuonela in trance to ask for the forefathers' guidance.
-To travel to Tuonela, the soul had to cross the dark river of Tuonela.
-If the shaman had a proper reason, then a boat would come to take them over.
-Many times a shaman's soul had to trick the guards of Tuonela into believing that they were actually dead.
+A sufficiently brave shaman could travel to Tuonela in trance to ask for the forefathers' guidance.
+This required crossing the dark river of Tuonela.
+If the shaman had a proper reason, a boat would come to take them over.
+Many times, a shaman's soul would have to trick the guards of Tuonela into thinking that they were actually dead.